EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Danny's_Diner_Solutions.md

 ### 6. Which item was purchased first by the customer after they became a member?

 - Create a `CTE`
-  - In it, create a new column to show a `ranking of the items purchased by each customer (customer_id) based on the date of purchase (order_date)`
+  - In it, create a new column to show a `ranking of the items purchased by each customer (customer_id) based on the date of purchase (order_date)`.
     - Rank 1 will be the first item purchased, 2 the second...
-    - For this you can use RANK or DENSE_RANK
+    - For this you can use RANK or DENSE_RANK.
-  - We need to include a `WHERE clause` in the CTE as we `only want items purchased after they became a member`
+  - We need to include a `WHERE clause` in the CTE as we `only want items purchased after they became a member`.
     - WHERE order_date >= join_date
-- From that CTE we then want to `select the first item purchased by each customer`
+- From that CTE we then want to `select the first item purchased by each customer`.
   - This is `WHERE rank = 1`

 ```sql